Matheus Clemente

-Matheus dos Santos Clemente (born 10 June 1998) is a Portuguese professional footballer who plays as a midfielder for Cypriot First Division club Akritas Chlorakas.
+Matheus dos Santos Clemente (born 10 June 1998) is a Portuguese professional footballer who plays as a midfielder for Latvian club FK Auda.

 Club career

 On 28 August 2019, Clemente signed a professional contract with Famalicão.
 Clemente made his professional debut with Famalicão in a 5-1 league loss to Benfica on 18 September 2020.

 On 8 August 2021, he moved to Felgueiras.

 Personal life

 Clemente's father, Marcão, was also a footballer who played for Famalicão.